Herbert

 heating elements prior to combustion.
 The heat exchanger uses

-and humidifying the combustion air is provided to insure complete
+heating and humidifying the combustion air is provided to insure

-vaporization of the alcohol fuel and to overcome the lower caloric
+complete vaporization of the alcohol fuel and to overcome the

-power potential of alcohol as compared to gasoline.
+lower caloric power potential of alcohol as compared to

-of hydrocarbons, such as, methanol, ethanol, isopropanol, tertiary
+of hydroxyl derivatives of hydrocarbons, such as, methanol,

-butanol and mixtures thereof with or without water.
+ethanol, isopropanol, tertiary butanol and mixtures thereof with

 Internal combustion engines operated with alcohol or a blended